SalishSeaCast/SalishSeaCmd/docs/pkg_development.rst

 Development Environment
 =======================

-The :kbd:`SalishSeaCmd` package depends on the :kbd:`NEMO-Cmd` package, so you need to clone its repo,
-:ref:`NEMO-Cmd-repo`,
-beside your clone of :ref:`SalishSeaCmd-repo`.

 :py:obj:`SalishSeaCmd` uses Pixi_ for package and environment management.
 If you don't already have Pixi_ installed, please follow its `installation instructions`_ to do so.